deepomicslab/SEAT/README.md

 > + `n_neighbors`: The number of neighbors used in kNN if applicable.
 Default: 10.
 > + `objective`: The metric to measure the global uncertainty of a graph.
 Default: SE.
 > + `strategy`: The hierarchy building strategy, "bottom_up" or "top_down".
 Default: bottom_up.
+> + `outlier_detection`: The outlier detection strategy, "knn_neighbors" or "None".
+Default: None.
+> + `outlier_percentile`: The data points with average knn distance exceeding a specific percentile (default: 0.95) are considered as outliers.
+Default: 0.95.
+> + `verbose`: SEAT will output calculation information if verbose is True.

 Methods:
 > + `fit(X)`: Fit `X` for structure entropy hierahcy detection from features, or distance matrix.